 Best Spreads

-- Homemade Jam: Strawberry or raspberry jam adds a fruity sweetness.
+- Jam: Strawberry or raspberry add fruity sweetness.

-- Flavored Butter: Whip butter with herbs, garlic, or spices for a gourmet touch.
+- Flavored butter: Whip butter with garlic, herbs, or spices.

 Meal Pairings

-- Salads: A light salad can complement biscuits nicely for lunch.
+- Salads: A light salad plus biscuit makes a nice lunch.

 Beverage Pairings

-- Coffee: A warm cup of coffee pairs perfectly with sweet or savory biscuits.
+- Coffee: Goes well with sweet or savoury biscuits.

 Common Mistakes to Avoid When Making Sourdough Biscuits